arielherself/espresso/README.md

 Canada legalised recreational marijuana in 2018 in the hope that a [thriving cannabis industry](https://te.arielherself.xyz/business/2018/07/05/canadas-cannabis-firms-plot-world-domination) would replace drug-smuggling gangs.
 Better quality-control and labelling of doses were to make for safer highs.
 Prices of regulated and unregulated marijuana in Canada are slowly converging.
 But black-market suppliers, who neither pay taxes nor abide by stringent regulations, have retained their edge: cost remains the single most important factor in choosing a source for most buyers.

-That is an issue for Aurora Cannabis, one of Canada’s largest pot producers, which is expected to report more losses on Tuesday.
+That is an issue for Aurora Cannabis, one of Canada’s largest pot producers, which announced another quarterly loss on Tuesday.
 Since March 2019 the company’s share price has tumbled from more than C$150 (US$113) to below C$2.
 Investors will be inspecting the company’s decision last month to buy Bevo Farms, a producer of vegetables and houseplants.
 And sentiment around legal cannabis will largely depend on regulators: as America’s senate backtracks on a bill to decriminalise cannabis, Germany—with a potential market estimated at $16.6bn—is mulling legalisation.

 ## Argentina’s economy grows amid woes